dan-fritchman/fritch.mn/www/SwMakesHw/0003-reactive-event-driven-hardware.md

 With all this groundwork in place, a basic simulation run-time turns out to be pretty straightforward.
 The most basic simulation has two data members:

 * A current simulation `time`
-* (Some sort of) store of future `events`, often called the event queue
+* (Some sort of) store of future `events`, often called the *event queue*

 Next we'll sort out what data structure works best for storing and processing future events.
 There are a few helpful realizations to make here.

 * First, the simulation run-time's *causality contraint* is that events are executed in non-decreasing simulation-time order.
 Events may be *added* to the queue in arbitrary order, but must be *executed* in the order of their simulation-time.
 In other words, we can think of the event loop as executing events by *priority*, and event-priority is dictated by *minimum time*.
 * Second, while we need to be able to find the minimum-time event, the order of the remaining events is irrelevant.
 In principle we can maintain a fully sorted store of future events, but the majority of work required for sorting goes to waste.
 We don't care much whether the, say, 499th and 500th-priority future events are in order, especially knowing that the execution of the preceding 498 may add more events before or in-between them.

-Conveniently we have a well-known, fast, widely popular data structure with exactly these features: the (minimum heap)[https://en.wikipedia.org/wiki/Heap_(data_structure)].
+Conveniently there is a well-known, fast, widely popular data structure with exactly these features: the (minimum heap)[https://en.wikipedia.org/wiki/Heap_(data_structure)].
 (Some introductions to the heap even use this use-case as an introductory example.)
 Nearly all popular languages have a robust implementation available in either built-in or widely popular external libraries.
 For our JavaScript implementation we'll use the [collections](https://www.npmjs.com/package/collections) package available from NPM.

 With all these realizations in place, the `Sim` class implementing this runtime only needs three simple methods: